gdlc/STT465/gibbsMLR.md

   error variance) and b0 and varB (the mean and variance of the normal prior assigned to effects).
 All these have default values that will give a relatively un-informative prior.

- The function returns the samples collected by the Gibbs sampler.
+ The function returns the samples collected by the Gibbs sampler, the **Gibbs sampler algorithm** is schematically summarized here:
+  - Initialize parameters (e.g., initialize all reg. coefficients to zero, and the intercept to mean(y), initialize the error variance to be equal to the variance of y).
+  - Loop over iterations (1:nIter)
+     - Sample the error variance from its fully conditional distribution (see [9] in [MLR.pdf](https://github.com/gdlc/STT465/blob/master/MLR.pdf).
+     - Loop ovrer predictors (1:ncol(X)), at each iteration sample each coefficient from its fully conditional distribution (see expression [8] in [MLR.pdf](https://github.com/gdlc/STT465/blob/master/MLR.pdf).

  **Example of use**